Evilazaro/contoso-arch-center/pages/arch-center/docs/guide/multitenant/service/resource-manager.md

----
-title: Azure Resource Manager considerations for multitenancy
-titleSuffix: Azure Architecture Center
-description: This article describes the features of Azure Resource Manager that are useful when you work with multitenanted systems, and it provides links to guidance and examples for how to use Azure Resource Manager in a multitenant solution.
-author: johndowns
-ms.author: jodowns
-ms.date: 1/4/2022
-ms.topic: conceptual
-ms.service: architecture-center
-ms.subservice: azure-guide
-products:
- - azure
- - azure-resource-manager
-categories:
- - management-and-governance
- - devops
-ms.category:
-  - fcp
-ms.custom:
-  - guide
-  - fcp
----

 # Multitenancy and Azure Resource Manager

 Azure Resource Manager is the core resource management service for Azure.
 Every resource in Azure is created, managed, and eventually deleted through Resource Manager.
 When you build a multitenant solution, you often work with Resource Manager to dynamically provision resources for each tenant.
 On this page, we describe some of the features of Resource Manager that are relevant to multitenant solutions.
 We'll also provide links to guidance that can help you when you're planning to use Resource Manager.